elvis5891/CwhatJuSee/README.md

 # CwhatJuSee
 For Data scientist who got no feeling about front-end.

-For QA Engineers in Data science domain who got no feleling about front-end.

 For anyone who got no feleling about front-end but needs a way to generate a customized report

 For members in my team.